sjilss/h264_qdct_ptc/README.md

 Note: from 2020-2-20 to 2020-3-1, we will continually update.

-(The project with full source codes will be posted upon the publication/accepted of our research).
+The project with full source codes will be posted upon the publication/accepted of our research, for boosting video steganography.

 <b> Publication </b><br/>
 Minimizing Embedding Impact for H.264 Steganography by Progressive Trellis Coding